2020 Alabama Crimson Tide football team

 The season marked the first time a wide receiver at Alabama won the Heisman Trophy, as DeVonta Smith won the award over several finalists including Clemson Tigers quarterback Trevor Lawrence.
 In addition to the Heisman, Smith won numerous other awards, including the Maxwell Award and the Biletnikoff Award.

 Other award winners included quarterback Mac Jones (Davey O’Brien Award and Johnny Unitas Golden Arm Award), running back Najee Harris (Doak Walker Award), Alex Leatherwood (Outland Trophy), Landon Dickerson (Rimington Trophy), the offensive line (Joe Moore Award), and offensive coordinator Steve Sarkisian (Broyles Award).
 Six players were named to various All-America Teams with Patrick Surtain II, DeVonta Smith, Alex Leatherwood, Landon Dickerson, and Najee Harris as unanimous selections and Mac Jones as a consensus selection.

 The team finished the 2020 season with a final ranking of No. 1 in both the AP and Coaches' Polls.

 Because of their dominance of their all SEC schedule with multiple ranked opponents, and the fact that they finished with three Heisman Trophy candidates, several pundits have called the team the greatest in college football history with ESPN citing them as the greatest team of the playoff era.

-Previous season

-In 2019, the Crimson Tide began the year ranked second in the AP Poll and were favorites to repeat as SEC champions.
-The Tide won their first eight games of the season, but third-ranked Alabama fell 41–46 in a highly anticipated match-up with the second-ranked LSU Tigers, who went on to win the 2020 College Football Playoff National Championship 42–25 against the Clemson Tigers.
-The Tide went on to win their next two games but ended up falling 45–48 to their rival, the Auburn Tigers, in their final regular season game on a missed field goal that would have sent the game into overtime.
-This ensured that Alabama would not make the College Football Playoff for the first time since its inception in 2014.
-In the postseason, the Crimson Tide were selected to play against the Michigan Wolverines in the 2020 Citrus Bowl, which they won 35–16.
-This was the Tide's first bowl game since 2010 that was not a New Year's Six bowl or BCS National Championship.
-The Tide finished the season ranked #8 in both the AP and the Coaches Poll.